-In Folketrygdfondet's estimation, the market underweighted the potential price effect for the Norweturning point in Folketrygdfondet's approach to ESG, as a clear example gian salmon farmers of this external shock to supply. a decade coincided with several examples of concrete Folketrygdfondet reaped the benefit of this investimprovements from individual companies.
-This case ment decision in 2016, as higher salmon prices and a is also indicative of our active ownership work in that weak Norwegian krone led the sector to a return of it can take time to reach solutions in accordance with 43.4 percent for the year.
-The excess return to Folketour principles.
-It is not unusual for engagement prorygdfondet's portfolio for 2016 from this sector alone cesses to extend over several years, involving multiple amounted to 70 basis points. challenges and dilemmas along the way.
+In Folketrygdfondet's estimation, the market underweighted the potential price effect for the Norwegian salmon farmers of this external shock to supply.
+Folketrygdfondet reaped the benefit of this investment decision in 2016, as higher salmon prices and a weak Norwegian krone led the sector to a return of "Internally, portfolio managers point to this investment decision as a turning point in Folketrygdfondet's approach to ESG, as a clear example of the link between ESG and financial risk."

+43.4 percent for the year.
+The excess return to Folket-rygdfondet's portfolio for 2016 from this sector alone amounted to 70 basis points.